AnyChart/docs.anychart.com/Basic_Charts/Word_Tree.md

 * {api:anychart.charts.Wordtree#maxFontSize}maxFontSize(){api} to set the maximum font size
 * {api:anychart.charts.Wordtree#minFontSize}minFontSize(){api} to set the minimum font size

+In the sample below, there is a Word Tree with font adjusted:

 ```
 // configure the font